Filipinos in Malaysia: Illegal immigration and crime issues

 The majority of undocumented Filipinos live in the Malaysian state of Sabah, with most of them coming from the Mindanao islands.
 They are frequently targeted by the Malaysian immigration for repatriation.
 In 2002, the first major crackdown on illegal immigration occurred, with around 64,000 Filipinos being repatriated.
 Around 4,000 to 6,000 Filipinos are deported each year for immigration offences, and the Philippine government says that there are many Filipinos detained in various immigration centres of Malaysia awaiting deportation.
 Some of these reportedly include children younger than 19 years old.
 Many of them are deported because of overstaying their visas, or being involved in crime.
-Nearly 72% of the prison population in Sabah are Filipinos.
+Nearly 72% of the foreign prison population in Sabah are Filipinos.

 Since the attack by Kiram's in 2013, more Filipinos in the state facing an increase on discrimination and became the possible target for retaliation especially from the local Borneo tribes due to the killing of Malaysian police who mainly comprising the indigenous Borneo races.